slatron/slatron.github.io/_posts/2021-02-06-begin-the-begin.md

 I plan on using a random number generator to pick a new song each time.
 Soon as I pick the song, I'll start the blog post and figuring out what I want to do in terms of arrangement.
 I'm in a small apartment, so Drums and percussion will be mostly midi for now.
 I also have no good keyboard controller, so any piano / organ parts will also be a midi arrangement.
 I purposly stayed away from piano focused songs at first for that reaon.
 No "Nightswimming" or "At My Most Beautiful" for a while.

+I'll cross out each one as they are chosen and add a date.
+When the song and post are finished, I'll link them.

 ##### Collapse Into Now
 - Discoverer